Scheduled Board Meetings

-The Triangle Insight Board of Directors will hold the next Open Board Meeting on Saturday, December 18.
-Please note the earlier start time and shortened length.
-As always the Board welcomes your presence as part of the audience.
+Triangle Insight Board of Directors will hold a Board Meeting on Saturday, June 11.
+Please note the June meeting will be held one week earlier than usual.
+This meeting is open to general attendance.
+The Board welcomes your presence as part of the audience to observe and listen to the proceedings, and will be invited to participate at a scheduled time.
 Please let us know in advance any questions you would like us to consider and if you are interested in making a presentation at the meeting.
-Due to the shortened time this month, community members’ presentations may need to be deferred until January’s meeting.
-All questions will receive a reply either in person or by email.
+All questions that can not be asked during the time of the meeting will receive a reply either in person or by email.

 A Zoom invitation with agenda will be emailed to all newsletter subscribers a week prior to the meeting date.
 For more specific information, and if you wish to make a special presentation, please contact the Board at this email: [email protected]